KangaRoo1372/webliero/converter/readme.md

 - wgetch, Larcelo and Ophi (for testing & some ideas)

 ## *5. CHANGELOG*

+02.05.2023 - version 0.50 (thx TimV)
+- add proper names for loopAnim and leaveShellDelay parameters
+- change Unix end of lines into Windows/DOS type

 02.05.2023 - version 0.49
 - exclude one more WL Extended property (overlay) from conversion